We only use your personal information for research purposes.

 What personal information do we share with our client?

 In general, we do not supply identified information about you to our client or their associated agencies.
-However, our clients and sometimes agencies they are associated with may view group discussions that we conduct.
+However, our clients and sometimes agencies they are associated with may view or listen to interviews or group discussions that we conduct.
 Sometimes also our clients like to have access to our recordings.
-They will only ever be allowed to view the discussion or be given the recordings if they can assure us that they will only use the information for research purposes.
+They will only ever be allowed to listen or view if they can assure us that they will only use the information for research purposes.
 They will never be given your contact information.

 The identity of the client